 Peanut Butter Chocolate Chip Cream Pie

 To assemble the pie, stir the mini chocolate chips into the cooled filling and pour it into the crust.
 Top the pastry cream with the whipped cream and a few more mini chocolate chips.

-I like to put it in the refrigerator for at least another hour or two to make sure the filling is really set up before slicing!
+I like to put it in the refrigerator for at least another two hours to make sure the filling is really set up before slicing!

+Peanut Butter Chocolate Chip Cream Pie